 Determine whether staff adequately convey all necessary safety-related information concerning the status of plant systems to incoming staff during shift turnovers.

-Determine whether general plant cleanliness and equipment conditions could hamper clear egress along established evacuation increase the potential for accidents that could adversely affect control of nuclear material.
+Determine whether general plant cleanliness and equipment conditions could hamper clear egress along established evacuation paths or increase the potential for accidents that could adversely affect control of nuclear material.

 Determine whether there is a potential for missile hazards caused by improper or unauthorized handling or storage of portable gas cylinders that could cause unacceptable damage to equipment or stored nuclear material with safety significance.